rdvojmoc/DinkToPdf/README.md

 ```

 ### IMPORTANT
 Library was NOT tested with IIS.
-Library was tested in console applications and with Kesterl web server.
+Library was tested in console applications and with Kestrel web server both for Web Application and Web API .

 ###